terrytay/tp/docs/DeveloperGuide.md

 2. Entering details of individual tasks to be done.

     a.
-Prerequsites: A valid call of the `schedule` command    is done.
+Prerequisites: A valid call of the `schedule` command    is done.
 The interface is awaiting the details of      the tasks to be entered.

     b.
 Test case: `math exam preparation /f 2 /d 5`<br>
        Expected: No error message should be displayed.
 The interface should ask for the details of the next task.